'Schizophrenia' Recovery Rates: Psychiatry Isn't Working

-Psychiatry is a branch of medicine that specialises in the diagnosis and treatment of mental illness.
-The central assumption underlying psychiatric practice in the developed countries is that severe mental health problems, (such as the disorder known as schizophrenia), are primarily caused by biochemical disturbances in the brain and therefore require medication to achieve a therapeutic outcome.
-This approach to mental illness has dominated psychiatric practice in the USA and much of Europe for over a century.
+Psychiatry is a branch of medicine that specialises in the diagnosis and treatment of 'mental illness'.
+The central assumption underlying psychiatric practice in the developed countries is that severe mental health problems, (such as what is known as 'schizophrenia'), are primarily caused by biochemical disturbances in the brain and therefore require medication to achieve a therapeutic outcome.
+This approach to 'mental illness' has dominated psychiatric practice in the USA and much of Europe for over a century.

-Schizophrenia is the medical label given to a cluster of psychotic symptoms, typically some combination of auditory hallucinations (hearing voices that other people cannot hear), delusions (beliefs rigidly held without any objective evidence to support them) and thought disorder (where thoughts seem jumbled and confused).
-Affecting around 1% of the world’s population, schizophrenia has great human and economic costs.
-Furthermore, the long-term prospects for most schizophrenia-sufferers are purported to be poor with relapse and residual disability commonplace.
+'Schizophrenia' is the medical label given to a cluster of psychotic symptoms, typically some combination of auditory hallucinations (hearing voices that other people cannot hear), delusions (beliefs rigidly held without any objective evidence to support them) and thought disorder (where thoughts seem jumbled and confused).
+Affecting around 1% of the world’s population, 'schizophrenia' has great human and economic costs.
+Furthermore, the long-term prospects for most sufferers are purported to be poor with relapse and residual disability commonplace.

 % of patients functioning well/no symptoms at 5-year follow-up